 Editor: introduce changes on p 475, line 3 as specified below

-The pre-EDMG modulated fields are defined at the SC chip rate Fc = 1.76 GHz and the corresponding chip time duration Tc = 0.57 ns.
-Then, the resampling procedure is applied with 3/2 sample rate conversion ratio to achieve the effective sample rate of 2.64 GHz and sample time duration of 0.38 ns.
+The pre-EDMG modulated fields are defined at the DMG SC chip rate Fc and the corresponding chip time duration Tc (see Table 80).
+Then, the resampling procedure is applied with 3/2 sample rate conversion ratio to achieve the effective sample rate of (3/2)×Fc and sample time duration of (2/3)×1/Fc.

 The EDMG modulated fields are defined at the EDMG OFDM sample rate Fs = 2.64×NCB GHz and the corresponding sample time duration Ts = 1 / (2.64×NCB) ns.